 This product can be used in several ways, but we recommend…

 Sample Sales Dialogues

 Dealing with customer questions

 Customers almost always have questions before making up their minds.
-It’s like they’re asking you to convince them to buy the product.
-So make sure that you’re well informed about the products you’re selling and if you don’t know the answer to a question, tell them you will find out, like in the first example below:
+So make sure that you’re well-informed about the products you’re selling and if you don’t know the answer to a question, tell them you will find out, like in the first example below.

 Salesperson: I’m not sure, but let me check that for you… Okay, I see now.
 The warranty covers your product for 3 years.